If you’ve been looking into more eco-friendly cleaning products you might’ve come across the name soda crystals.

 You shouldn’t use soda crystals on lacquered, zinc, copper or aluminium surfaces.

-Are soda crystals basically baking soda?
+Are soda crystals basically bicarbonate of soda?

 - Hydrated Sodium Carbonate